 The demand for using different data sets in a “combined way” to analyse research questions is increasing.
 This is where record linkage comes into play as the common technique to integrate seperate data sets.

 The course will provide an introduction to record linkage: it will address methods to combine data on given entities (people, households, firms etc.) that are stored in different data sources.
 By showing the strengths of these methods and by providing numerous practical examples ranging from linked survey and administrative data to Big Data applications, the course will demonstrate the various benefits of record linkage.
-The participants will also learn about potential pitfalls record linkage projects may face.
+Participants will also learn about potential challenges record linkage projects may face.

-The schedule of the course will be following a prototypical record linkage process:
+The schedule of the course will follow a prototypical record linkage process:

-Numerous practical examples will give participants an opportunity to create and discuss own ideas for promising record linkage projects.
-By the end of the course participants will enable to assess the feasibility of, plan and manage record linkage projects as well as to perform each step along an actual linkage process.
+Numerous practical examples will give participants an opportunity to create and discuss their own ideas for promising record linkage projects.
+By the end of the course participants will be able to assess the feasibility of, plan and manage record linkage projects as well as to perform each step along the linkage process using the R software.

 By the end of the course, students will…

 Grading will be based on: